 The show was great and if you’re at all into camping or thinking about it we’d urge you to get to the next big show in October.
 And we’d urge you to get outdoors and stay on a campsite before then!
 The great outdoors with all that fresh air and fun is just awesome, and we think for children it has the best educational value.

 We know not everyone can travel and camp out as much as we will be over the next weeks (and we are full of gratitude for being lucky enough to be doing so) – but perhaps everyone actually can, if prepared to do as we’re meeting an increasing number of people have: sell up and go for it!
-We were lucky enough to bump into the Meek family at the show.

 Get out there and on the road, and keep in mind the wonderful words that Roald Dahl once wrote: “Tremendous things are in store for you!
 Many wonderful surprises await you!”